 An internship provides students with hands-on experience in a position where history is the focus.
 For instance, students have interned in museums, national and state parks, and other similar venues.
 Credit hours are determined in consultation with the faculty member, the employer, and the student.
 An internship can serve as a means to fulfill general education credit and/or as a means to explore career options.

 Students who are interested in a History Internship should contact a member of the History Department and visit Career Development and Student Success.

-PC history majors have the opportunity to become involved in our student-led groups, which bring the department together for activities other than class and provide an opportunity for social interaction with fellow students and the faculty.
-Anyone who is interested in joining one of these groups should contact a faculty member for further information.
+PC history majors have the opportunity to become involved in student-led groups and social events, which bring the department together at times other than class and provide an opportunity for interaction with fellow students and the faculty.
+Below are sample pictures of recent events.

 All members of the PC History family, whether alumni or current students are invited to join the department’s Facebook group.
 The most up-to-date news on departmental happenings can be found here.